soldank-plus-plus/soldank-plus-plus/README.md

 ![screenshot](https://www.dropbox.com/scl/fi/i9yp7clwdossl0j3p3myh/soldank-plus-plus.png?rlkey=oysbty3186yz3jc3mkj2fela9&raw=1)

 ## Requirements
+The project uses some of the features from C++23 standard, such as: ranges::contains or std::format.
+Therefore, the minimum versions of the main compilers are:
+- GCC libstdc++ 13
+- Clang libc++ 15
+- Visual Studio 2022 17.6.5

-The project is written in C++23 and depends on:
+The project is written in C++23 and depends directly on:
 - [OpenGL 2.1+](https://www.opengl.org/)
 - [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake)
 - [glad](https://glad.dav1d.de/)